Are You On PAR? (Plant All Risks)

 Why is PAR insurance necessary?

-In many instances, construction sites hire in or use specialized equipment such as earth moving equipment, scrapers, rollers and compactors etc.
+In many instances, construction sites hire in or use specialized equipment such as earth moving equipment, scrapers, rollers, compactors etc.

-Contract Works insurance does not provide indemnity for plant and equipment whilst it is on site, on the road or at the client’s premises, so it is necessary to arrange separate cover under a Plant All Risks policy.
+A Contract Works insurance policy does not provide indemnity for plant and equipment whilst it is on site, on the road or at the client’s premises, therefore, it is necessary to arrange a separate policy to cater for construction plant and equipment.

 What is covered under a PAR policy?